-- C11.
-Was the Voiding Diary completed per protocol requirements?: Record yes or no and follow the skip pattern on the Data Form.
-If the Voiding Diary is completed alone, circle code 2 (No) and follow the skip pattern on the form. - C11a-b.
-Describe the protocol deviation: Identify if it was a patient error or a research staff error and provide a description of the protocol deviation. - C12.
+- C7.
+Was the Voiding Diary completed per protocol requirements?: Record yes or no and follow the skip pattern on the Data Form. - C7a-b.
+Describe the protocol deviation: Identify if it was a patient error or a research staff error and provide a description of the protocol deviation. - C8.
 Is this a valid measure?: Based on your knowledge of the Voiding Diary protocol, was the measure completed in a manner sufficient to obtain a valid measure?
-If you judge the measure to be invalid the Voiding Diary must be repeated.
-Eligibility cannot be determined if the Voiding Diary measurement is invalid. - C13.
-Patient provided information: If the patient provided you with any information that clarified the data documented in the Voiding Diary, please provide this information in the space provided.
-It is important to document any clarifications made by the patient about her voiding diary.
+If you judge the measure to be invalid the Voiding Diary may need to be repeated.
+Any Voiding Diary judged to be invalid must be reviewed by the BCC. - C8a.
+Describe why the Voiding Diary was invalid: If you judge the Voiding Diary to be invalid, you must provide the reason(s) why, referring to C7a-b if needed. - C9.
+Patient-provided information: If the patient provided you with any information that clarified the data documented in the Pad Test or Voiding Diary, please provide this information in the space provided.
+It is important to document any clarifications made by the patient about her Pad Test and Voiding Diary.